 Once you go above the average Machine made reed, the sound comes into play, and accordions are mostly bought for their sound.

-I have been buying reeds from Italy for 25 years and never heard the reeds graded as 1,2 or anything else
+I have been buying reeds from Italy for 25 years and never heard the reeds graded like he describes.

-The individual company’s describe reeds their as follows.
+One of the bigger company’s Voci Armoniche describe the reeds as follows.